techniq/layerchart/docs/src/content/guides/transform.md

 :example{ component="GeoPath" name="transform-canvas" }

+The same patterns work at world scale — click a country to zoom in:

+:example{ component="GeoPath" name="transform-world-projection" }

+:example{ component="GeoPath" name="transform-world-canvas" }

 Click a state to zoom with seamless tile layers that load progressively at each zoom level:

 :example{ component="GeoTile" name="zoomable-seamless-layers" }